KLIK Amsterdam Animation Festival: KLIK Industry

 The festival has a special segment for animation professionals to assess the latest developments in and needs of the animation sector.
 This segment can contain panel discussions, interviews, masterclasses, and consultation hours.
-Recurring event in the KLIK Industry segment is the Debutante Ball: animation graduates can introduce their work to producers by showing a one-minute showreel.
+A recurring event in the KLIK Industry segment is the Debutante Ball: animation graduates can introduce their work to producers by showing a one-minute show reel.

 KLIK Events

-In addition to animation screenings the festival includes several festive events.
+In addition to animation screenings, the festival includes several festive events.

 KLIK for Kids

 A program of animated shorts and features geared to children aged 5 to 12.

 KLIK World Domination Award

 Since 2013, the festival's major price the KLIK World Domination Award is awarded to an organisation, studio, or individual that helped Dutch animation on a global scale.
 Nominations are made by the public, an independent jury makes the decision.
 Past winners of the award: